gbarco/perl-snippets/README.md

 perl-snippets
 =============

-Many nice Perl snippets with descriptive names to import into any project that might need them
+Many Perl snippets with descriptive names to import into any project that might need them performing feats so simple it wastes neurons to remember, so complex it is impossible to retain, so pornographic it is criminal to retype, so obfuscated it is imposible to reproduce.